Loose Cannons (1990 film): Cast

+Production

 J. T. Walsh was originally cast as Grimmer, completing two days of filming, before Dan Aykroyd learned he had been in the cast of the John Belushi biopic Wired.
 He reportedly had Walsh fired over his participation in the other film, which Aykroyd had opposed.

 Reception

 Box office

 The film was released on February 9, 1990 and grossed $2,239,830 on its opening weekend, ranking #5 at the box office.
 Its widest release was 1,214 theaters.
 It only played in cinemas for two weeks, where it grossed $5,585,154 worldwide.
 On a budget of $15 million, the film ended up a box office flop.

 Critical response

 Loose Cannons received universally negative reviews from critics, and has been declared one of the worst films in the early 1990s.
 It has a rare 0% rating on Rotten Tomatoes based on 18 reviews.
 Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F.

 Vincent Canby, in his review for The New York Times, stated: "Mr. Hackman and Mr. Aykroyd deserve much better.
 They really do.
 Each gives a thoroughly professional performance that is consistently undercut by the direction of Mr. Clark."

 Variety stated that "Dan Aykroyd's dexterous multipersonality schtick is the only redeeming feature of this chase-heavy comedy."
 Hal Hinson commented that "Hackman mostly just stands around watching Aykroyd run through his exertions with the look of a man who has something unspeakable on the sole of his shoe" in his review for The Washington Post.
-Gene Siskel and Roger Ebert gave the film a "Two Thumbs Down" vote on At the Movies, and called it "the cop-buddy comedy that hits new lows in an undisputed field."
+Gene Siskel and Roger Ebert gave the film a "Two Thumbs Down" vote on At the Movies, and called it "the cop-buddy comedy that hits new lows in an undistinguished field."

 In May 2013, Calgary Police investigated after footage from the film was found in a landfill by a worker, who mistook it for evidence of an actual murder.
 It was later noticed that Aykroyd was in the frame, and the police contacted his agent who, after some searching, stated that it was a section from this movie.
 TMZ reported that after the incident Aykroyd said, "The movie should have been left in the landfill where it belongs."